PopMedNet-Team/cnds/README.md

 After unzipping the files open the word document PopMedNet CNDS Build v3.docx to follow instructions on setting up an instance of CNDS.

-Please reach out to us at https://popmednet.atlassian.net/servicedesk/customer/portal/1/group/10 with questions or to report any problems.

 <a href="https://doi.org/10.5281/zenodo.1400707"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.1400707.svg" alt="DOI"></a>